 As a result, all the concerns regarding the trophy's safety are understandable.
 And there's another good reason for the worries about passing the World Cup around to anyone and everyone, which we haven't yet discussed in detail...

-We mentioned earlier how multiple attempts have been made to steal the World Cup, with one prominent recent example occuring in 2010 when Spanish pitch invader Juame Marquet Cot was arrested after making a dash for the on-display trophy at the Johannesburg final.
+We mentioned earlier how multiple attempts have been made to steal the World Cup, with one prominent recent example occurring in 2010 when Spanish pitch invader Jaume Marquet Cot was arrested after making a dash for the on-display trophy at the Johannesburg final.
 However, this is not the most famous attempt there has been to steal the trophy.

 It was a professional job, and none of the guards had seen or heard anything suspicious; the following days were panic-stricken.
 However, just seven days later the trophy was found wrapped in newspaper at the bottom of a suburban garden hedge in Beulah Hill, Upper Norwood, South London.